Social media images are harder to make than you might think.

 Google My Business Post Images

-Business can post content to their Google My Business profiles.
+Business can post content to their Google My Business profiles with call-to-action buttons.
 This can include short blurbs of text and images, so you can tell your customers about new sales and specials.

 Make sure your Google My Business posts are sized as so: